Our work is committed to independent and nonpartisan research that meets the high standards of academic integrity and quality at Columbia University.

 Meet our staff and senior energy experts from government, academia, industry, and nongovernmental organizations.

-Kyu Lee is director of communications and digital media at the Center on Global Energy Policy where he leads efforts to showcase and advance the center’s work around the world’s most pressing energy issues.
+Kyu Lee is director of marketing and communications at the Center on Global Energy Policy where he leads efforts to showcase and advance the center’s work around the world’s most pressing energy issues.

-He first worked on sustainable development issues in 1992 when he traveled to the Rio Earth Summit as an intern for a newspaper.
-After graduating, he traveled to all the major UN global conferences during the 90s as a photographer, operations manager, editor and writer.
-He’s traveled to more than 30 countries and written numerous articles on development work and projects throughout the world.
+He first worked on climate change issues in 1992 when he traveled to the Rio Earth Summit as an intern for a newspaper.
+After graduating, he traveled to all the major UN global conferences during the 90s as a photographer, operations manager, editor, and writer.
+He’s visited more than 30 countries and written on sustainable development issues throughout the world.

 He lives on the Upper West Side with his wife and daughter.
 He is an avid birder and you can find him early in the morning during the spring and fall in Central Park.
-He is a member of the Board of Directors for NYC Audubon.
+He is a member of the Board of Directors for NYC Bird Alliance (formerly NYC Audubon).
 He graduated from the University of Chicago with a degree in English Literature.

 Get the latest news and research on energy & climate policy.